America: The Land of Opportunity

-Among the most important issue among voters in the 2016 election were immigration and jobs.
+Among the most important issues among voters in the 2016 election were immigration and jobs.
 Financial strains led some Americans to believe that economic stability could only be accomplished by restricting immigration.
 This is because many in the United States erroneously equate immigration with job loss, with the refrain “the immigrants are taking our jobs” echoing in their minds.

 And yet, in the US, a study shows that 43% of Fortune 500 companies were started by first or second generation immigrants.
 Moreover, the National Foundation for American Policy reports that 55% of billion-dollar tech unicorn companies have an immigrant co-founder.
 The Global Startup Ecosystem Report found that 20% of the world’s tech founders are immigrants, even though immigrants only account for 4 percent of the global population.